 - Avoid consuming caffeinated drinks which lead to dehydration.
 It is also one of the reasons for sinus infection.

-- Consuming excessive amounts of ACV can irritate the esophagus, damage teeth, cause canker sores or sore throat.
+- Consuming excessive amounts of apple cider vinegar for sinus infection can irritate the esophagus, damage teeth, cause canker sores or sore throat.
 So, it should be diluted before consuming ACV if concerned about these risks.

 - ACV can react with other drugs and supplements such as diuretics and insulin, leading to medical problems like potassium depletion.